 Decorating a bedroom can get expensive.
-For instance, it's easy to spend well over $100 on a set of simple sheets.
+For instance, it's easy to spend well over $200 on a set of good-quality bed sheets.
 A new bed can cost thousands.
 How can we revamp such a vital space without going broke?

 Infuse Some Whimsy With a DIY Bed Canopy

 Nothing is quite as romantic and feminine as a bed canopy.
 There are a ton of canopies on the market that you can get for less than $50, but how you hang the canopy makes all the difference.
 This project makes use of sheer curtains and handmade copper rods positioned on the corners, which makes the look feel more custom and less store-bought.

 Dreamy Canopy Bed Project from One Kings LaneContinue to 2 of 22 below.